yarakhattab/MIPS-Based-Medical-Test-Record-System/README.md

 ## 🚀 Getting Started
 To run the system:
 1. Clone the repository
-2. Open `MedicalTest.asm` using the [MARS MIPS simulator](http://courses.missouristate.edu/kenvollmar/mars/)
+2. Open `code.asm` using the [MARS MIPS simulator](http://courses.missouristate.edu/kenvollmar/mars/)
 3. Run the program and navigate using the text-based interface
 4. Input test data and explore the available operations (search, update, compute, etc.)
 5. Use provided test cases to verify correct functionality